Muhammadd-01/Ruwaid-s_Clothing_Website/README.md

 - **User Management** - View users, update roles, delete accounts
 - **Role-Based Access** - Admin and Super Admin levels

+### Admin Panel Access
+The Admin Panel is built directly into the frontend application.
+To access it:
+1. Login with an Admin or Super Admin account.
+2. Click on your profile icon in the navbar.
+3. Select "Admin Panel" from the dropdown menu, or navigate directly to `/admin`.

 ## 🛠️ Tech Stack

 ### Backend